-SECTION 19.
+SECTION 23.
 BOARD OF ETHICS

 The MARTA Board of Directors shall establish and create an advisory Board of Ethics.
 In accordance with its Bylaws, MARTA's General Manager and Management shall retain responsibility and authority over the affairs of its operations including but not limited to the resolution of employee conflict of interest matters.
-The advisory Board of Ethics shall be a separate body utilized for the purpose of resolving conflict of interest and related Code matters which, by way of this Code, allow affected employees to seek a second level of review of the matter at issue.
-All Code matters shall, in the first instance, be reviewed and resolved by MARTA Management or by the MARTA Ethics Committee.
+The advisory Board of Ethics shall be a separate body utilized for the purpose of resolving conflict of interests and related Code matters which, by way of this Code, allow affected employees to seek a second level of review of the matter at issue.
+All Code matters shall, in the first instance, be reviewed and resolved by the Chief Counsel and referred to the Board of Ethics as needed.

-- (1) Creation, membership The advisory Board of Ethics shall consist of the following members: - (a) One (1) member to be selected from the membership of the Atlanta Bar Association by the President of said Association; - (b) One (1) member to be selected from the membership of the DeKalb Bar Association by the President of said Association;
+- 1. Creation, membership The advisory Board of Ethics shall consist of the following members: - a.
+Four (4) members to be selected from the membership of the Board of Directors of the Authority by the Chair of the Board of Directors of the Authority, such that the Board members appointed by at least three (3) of the following jurisdictions: City of Atlanta, Clayton County, DeKalb County and Fulton County shall be members of the Board of Ethics; and - b.
+One (1) member to be selected from the membership of the Metropolitan Atlanta Rapid Transit Overview Committee (MARTOC) by the Chair of MARTOC.